 Instead, by investing in a reliable pair of sunglasses from a well-known brand, such as a classic make like Ray-Bans, you not only have a higher quality frame that is less likely to break but you also get a 24-month warranty for manufacturing defects on classic pairs and customizable pairs, like the customizable Marshals.

 Whether you work in an office or you spend your days at college getting an education – we all need shoes that are both comfortable and look good.
-Which is where investing in pricier and higher-quality footwear becomes key.
-Always remember that not all shoes are created equally and if you choose cheaper options, these are far more likely to rub against your feet and cause blisters.
+This is where investing in pricier and higher-quality footwear becomes key.
+Always remember that not all shoes are created equally even though they are consumer staples, and if you choose cheaper options, these are far more likely to rub against your feet and cause blisters.